‘Mariah’s World’ Recap: Mariah Calls Off Her Wedding & Shares Steamy Kiss With Bryan

 Mariah confessed that “it is what it is” and that you just have to do what makes you happy.
 She vowed to take care of herself and said, “No matter what happens I will always follow my heart.”
 And, that’s exactly what she did!

 What a wild ending to an incredible first season of Mariah’s World!
-To this day, she and Bryan are still together, and now with him being her co-creative director (oh yeah, she promoted him too!), they are going to be sending a lot more time together!
-UM, can we get a season 2 please?!
+To this day, she and Bryan are still together, and now with him being her co-creative director (oh yeah, she promoted him too!), they are going to be spending a lot more time together!
+UM, can we get a second season please?!

-HollywoodLifers, what did you think of the Mariah’s World finale?
+HollywoodLifers, what did you think of the finale of Mariah’s World?
 Tell us below!

 Copyright © 2017 PMC.
 All rights reserved.